Cyphrme/Coze/README.md

 }
 ```

 ## Revoke
-A Coze key is self-revoked by signing a self-revoke message.
-A self-revoke
+A Coze key may be revoked by signing a self-revoke coze.
+A self-revoke coze has
-message has the field `rvk` with an integer value greater than `0`.
-The value of
+the field `rvk` with an integer value greater than `0`.
+Any JSON compatible,
-`rvk` is a Unix timestamp.
+non-zero integer value may be used for `rvk` to denote key revocation.
+For
+example, the integer value "1" is suitable to denote revocation.
+A Unix
+timestamp of the time of revocation is the suggested value for `rvk`.

 ### Example Self Revoke